fygar256/general-assembler-axx/README.md

 ・Using a pattern file as a meta-language makes error checking easier.
 It is highly readable.
 It is not dependent on the order of evaluation.
 It is also easier to check the binary [Do not output] item.

-・It would be good to set undefined symbols to short -1, but as it is now, the double square bracket processing function gets in the way.
+・It would be good to set undefined symbols to short -1.

 ## Future issues

 ・The order of evaluation of the pattern file is difficult, so we will do something about it.

 ・Make it so that the linker can handle it.

 ・Improve the handling of symbols, labels, and variables.

 ・Perform some more error checking.

 ・The escape character in the expression does not work, so we would like to solve this.

 ・I want to solve the problem of having to specify the prefix and alignment beforehand for instructions that have x86_64 prefixes or that must be positioned exactly at the alignment, such as MMX and AVX. → A macro function would solve this.

 ・I want to add a macro function.
 Adding a macro would make it truly GENERAL.

 ・It's no good because it's split into two, mnemonic and operands.
 I want to unify it into one, mnemonic+operands=instruction.
 However, for traditional reasons and because it's easy to understand, it's split into two for now.
 Doing this might make it truly general.
 It can be used as is.

 ・It's a good idea to add a [Do not output] item to the binary list.

 ・Support binary file formats.
 Depending on the specifications of the binary file, it can also support bit slices of less than 8 bits and processors whose word length is not in bytes.

 ## Request